Daniyalme/DNS-Changer/README.md

 # DNS-Changer
-A Simple command-line program to change the dns server of OS
+A Simple CLI program to change the DNS server in Windows OS